Iran Natural Landscapes

-Tang -e Boragh is the name of a pretty valley near a village of the same name at Sadeh District, Eghlid town, 190km north of Shiraz.
-One can see herbs in this valley which form natural light shed on walls river flowing in this valley Iver has cut a 40 m passage m height on the mountain. valley there is beautiful water drop from the cave's and crevices.
+Tang e Boragh is the name of a pretty valley near a village of the same name at Sadeh District, Eghlid town, 190km north of Shiraz.
+One can see herbs in this valley that form natural light shed on walls river flowing in this valley Iver has cut a 40 m passage m height on the mountain. valley there is beautiful water drop from the caves and crevices.
 The deep river flowing in the joins Kor River.
 This river has cut a 40 m with vertical walls of 100 m height on the mo At the rocky left side of the valley there is a cave with lime deposits.
-Water drops from the ceiling on the floor like rain.
+Water drops from the ceiling onto the floor like rain.
 The floor and the w of the cave are covered by algae.
 Amid dense and tall trees, springs, rivers, pretty caves, and wale the lime columns have created rare scenes.
-Of other important interesting sites in Tang -e Boragh one can refer to a tablet in Pahlavi script, an ancient district in the village, a natural cave, and Molla Sadra Lake.
+Other important interesting sites in Tang e Boragh one can refer to a tablet in Pahlavi script, an ancient district in the village, a natural cave, and Molla Sadra Lake.

 The fossils in Maragheh represent 7 million years of history and are one of the ancient natural features in Iran.
 In the latest studies conducted by Iranian and foreign archeologists in this area the fossils of the ancestors of mammoths, zebras and deer have been discovered.
 The fossil layers near Maragheh belong to the end of the Cenozoic Period.
 Mammoth fossils in Maragheh Fossils Resort are universally known and are being carefully protected.
-About a century ago the bones discovered in Maragheh were thought to belong to prehistoric man, horned horses and demons, but later on, they were found to be prehistoric mammoths and similar giants.
-Studies conducted in the last century by domestic and foreign archaeologists in this region points to the existence of fossils of giant vertebrates.
+About a century ago the bones discovered in Maragheh were thought to belong to prehistoric man, horned horses, and demons, but later on, they were found to be prehistoric mammoths and similar giants.
+Studies conducted in the last century by domestic and foreign archaeologists in this region point to the existence of fossils of giant vertebrates.
 Maragheh Fossil Paradise is the name given by fossil connoisseurs to this region.
 The fossils of the vertebrates in Maragheh have attracted the attention of foreign geologists and researchers.